aspose-cells-cloud/Aspose.Cells-Products/cells/en/php/conversion/xlsx-to-sql/_index.md

 ---
 title: XLSX to SQL Convert API for PHP
-description: Cloud APIs & SDKs for Microsoft Excel & OpenOffice Calc.
-Convert spreadsheet to other format file.
+description: Using Aspose.Cells Cloud SDK for PHP to convert XLSX format file to SQL format file.
 url: /php/conversion/xlsx-to-sql/
 ---